 How could we help?
 Let’s move some of this work to our software solution.
 The average time to check in with Axel’s self-service solution is 17 seconds.
 The duration of payment and data collection hasn’t been accurately measured, but our previous assumptions of 45 seconds and 1 minute are close enough for this calculation.
 If these actions are performed on the patient's mobile phone instead of the kiosk, the time spent doesn't even matter.
 In this case, there is no need to queue at the kiosks, even if the patients arrive at the reception at the same time.
 Thus, no additional capacity (staff or equipment) is needed at reception desks, even during peak hours.

 Let's go back to the calculation.
 Let’s suppose that as a result of the above calculation, self-service solutions can replace only two of the four receptionists.
-However, some employees are always needed - exceptional situations and situations that are not modelled for self service can only be handled with the help of real employees.
+However, some employees are always needed - exceptional situations and situations that are not modeled for self service can only be handled with the help of real employees.
 In addition, some patients truly enjoy social contacts.
 We therefore assume a reduction of two employees by default, although we have found out from our customers that organizations can achieve more than a 90% level of self-service automation month over month.
 The annual cost of these two employees is about 80,000 euros.
 To justify an investment in self-service automation, that amount would be its allowed maximum cost in this case.
-In this scenario, we are not taking into account the other benefits that self-service technology enables, which include quiet and queueless waiting lobbies, increased throughput, lack of tiredness, and a remarkably low need for vacation.
-In addition, there is no need to plan shifts or change the times of vacations for software solutions – even these small tasks are left out from supervisors' work lists.
+In this scenario, we are not taking into account the other benefits that self-service technology enables, which include quiet and queueless waiting lobbies, increased throughput, lack of tiredness, and a remarkably low need for vacations.
+In addition, there is no need to schedule consulting hours or change vacation times for software solutions – even these small tasks are left out of supervisors' work lists.
 If the self-service solution costs 80,000 euros with the daily patient numbers shown above, and a reception is open five days a week, the cost per patient would be about 1,03 euros (= 80,000 euros / (52 x 5 x 300)).

 Are you already wondering how much self-service solutions could help your organization save resources or shorten lead times?
 Read more about Axel Encounter’s self-service features.